-The FAA has established a specific course of study, testing, and hoursto-log in order to receive your student, recreational, private, and commercial pilot certificates, as well as your instrument rating.
-The Federal Aviation Regulations (FAR's) that cover these requirements are reprinted in this chapter for your convenience.
+The FAA has established a specific course of study, testing and hours-tolog in order to earn your student, recreational, private, commercial and ATP (Airline Transport Pilot) certificates as well as all Flight Instructor and other aircraft ratings.
+The Code of Federal Regulations that cover these requirements are paraphrased in this chapter for your convenience.

-Pro Pilot allows you to log simulated hours through the completion of the flight assignments which comprise Chapter Six of this manual.
-The logging of simulated hours within Pro Pilot, of course, cannot replace the hours logged in an actual airplane with the guidance of a certified flight instructor, although they can be used as a useful study supplement.
+ProPilot allows you to log simulated hours through the completion of the flight assignments that accompany this section.
+The logging of simulated hours within ProPilot, of course, cannot replace the hours logged in an actual airplane with the guidance of an authorized flight instructor, but they are helpful supplements to your real world flight training.

-Because, at this stage, Pro Pilot features only single-engine airplanes, multiengine airplanes, and a small, turbojet-powered airplane, this section lists the excerpts from FAR (Federal Aviation Regulation) 61 that describe all of the requirements as they relate to the operation of airplanes only.
-Therefore, you may find references to other sections within the complete list of regulations that do not appear here.
-Refer to the bibliography beginning on page 279 for sources to the complete listing of FAR's.
+Because, at this stage, ProPilot features several fixed-wing land-based airplanes, the selected CFR references describe all of the requirements as they relate to airplanes only.
+Therefore, you may find references in other sections within the complete list of regulations that do not appear here.
+Please refer to the bibliography beginning on page 266 for sources of the complete listings of regulations.